luiscartor/luiscartor.github.io.old/RMT_part1.md

 ### 1.2.2 Matrices

-Now we are going to take a look how to create and handle matrices in R. All columns in a matrix must have the same data mode (numeric, character, logical, etc.) and the same length.
+Now we are going to take a look on how to create and handle matrices in R. All columns in a matrix must have the same data mode (numeric, character, logical, etc.) and the same length.
 A matrix is created using the following syntax: `m <- matrix(vector, nrow=r, ncol=c, byrow=FALSE, dimnames=list(rnames, cnames))`.
 See the example:

 ``` r
   m <- matrix(1:20, nrow=5, ncol=4)